-The Bible is a divinely inspired book that every believer should read every day, for guidance and spiritual nourishment.
-As such, all Bible study tools should be readily available to the believer, to get the true meaning and intention of what the Word says.
+The Bible is a divinely inspired book that every believer should read every day for guidance and spiritual nourishment.
+As such, all Bible study tools should be readily available to the believer if he/she wants to get the true meaning and intention of what the Word says.
 To get the true meaning of what we read from the Bible, we can follow three approaches.
 These approaches are: Bible Survey, Meditation, and Bible Study.